alepalacio/test-rest-api-nodejs-postgresql/README.md

         ('otherexample', 'otherexample@example.com');
     ```

-17. To check if data is inserted manually:
+17. To check if data was succesfully inserted:

     ```
     SELECT * FROM <databasetablename>;